CenturyLink (CTL) Q3 2017 Results - Earnings Call Transcript

 We don't talk about the percentage of revenue of MPLS, but over the last month, this is not exactly – I think it's been in the 5% to 7% range for MPLS growth.
 And I think what's really important here is that there's a lot of concern about SD-WAN coming in with – providers with, coming in – smaller providers perhaps coming in and taking market share away from us or MPLS customers away.
 And we have actually still growing.
 Even with all the activity in the marketplace, we're growing above market with MPLS.
 And that's really the point here.
 We have not seen – we have not suffered to this point from these companies coming in and competitors coming in and taking these customers away from us.

-We believe that we'll see continued competition this year.
-We have a great SD-WAN product.
-And most customers, when they buy this product, (47:46) just a pure SD-WAN, they're going to MPLS combined with the SD-WAN product.
-And most of the customers who are using the SD-WAN as the governance (47:54) tool, the management tool, to manage all the transport to their branch offices.
+We believe that we'll see continued competition in this area but we have a great SD-WAN product.
+And most customers, when they buy this product they don't want just a pure SD-WAN, they're going to MPLS combined with the SD-WAN product.
+And most of the customers who are using the SD-WAN as the governance tool, the management tool, to manage all the transport to their branch offices.

 So we have a very good tool.
-We still at (48:02) hybrid product that's been very successful, and we believe we are in a very good position to compete going forward for those customers.
+We sell a hybrid product that's been very successful, and we believe we are in a very good position to compete going forward for those customers.
 Jeff, do you want to add anything?

 Jeff Storey - CenturyLink, Inc.